A's rough up Gray, Yankees to end 3-game skid - Article - TSN

 MLB: Athletics 10, Yankees 5

-The A's had lost three in a row before roughing Sonny Gray, their former ace.
+The A's had lost three in a row before tagging Gray, their former ace.
 Oakland has won five straight overall against the Yankees.

+Recalled from the minors to make the start, Graveman (1-5) worked quickly and efficiently, needing just 43 pitches to get through the first four innings.

+"It was kind of a unique feeling to step on the same rubber as him in the same game," Graveman said.

 Marcus Semien drove in four runs for the A's, three on a double in the ninth inning.